-I believe that folk who want to live a wholehearted, low impact life take a journey of simple change, one step at a time.
-I can help you take this journey of change and ultimate freedom by:
+For us to live a wholehearted, low impact lifestyle, we need to go on a journey of simple change, one step at a time.
+We can navigate this change, and ultimate freedom, together by:

 - Using what you already have